Nightcrawler is a *bamf*

 - Spinal from the Killer Instinct series has this, called the Skeleport.

-- Used in the first Oracle fight of Indigo Prophecy.
+- Used in the first Oracle fight of Fahrenheit.

-- Video Game The World Ends With You "So zetta slow!
+- The World Ends with You "So zetta slow!
 So zetta slow!
 So zetta— So zetta slow!"
 Or, if you prefer, Sho Minamimoto.

 - Konishi does a lot of this when you fight her, too.
 It's less annoying with her, though, despite being combined with Doppelgänger Spin — she's not Taboo'd up and so goes down quicker, and her movements are fairly predictable: her shadow will always point out her location.